nayrnet/domoticz-htc/README.md

 * LED Pulse on Power/Input change, On/Off with TV & AVR.

 ### Files:
+* config.js - Main configuration, use provided example.. not overwritten on update.
 * server.js - The main app, if debugging you can run this directly from command line.
 * daemon.js - This is app starts/stops the server.
 * hardware/pioneeravr.js - Functions for AVR Commands and Monitoring.